guyplusplus/Dynatrace-Concurrency/README.md

 2025-05-10T09:13:44.210,30,1
 ```

-Additionally this tool creates a table with time ranges.
+Additionally this tool creates a summarized table with time slots, showing the number of events and the maximum concurrency during this interval.
 For example:

 ```text
 Timeslot date-time,Event count,Max concurrency